TERREMEMBER/znbase/docs/content/v1.3/sample-data/sportsdb.md

 showAsideToc: true
 ---

-If you like sports statistics, you can install the PostgreSQL-compatible version of SportsDB on the YugabyteDB distributed SQL database and explore statistics for your favorite sport.
+If you like sports statistics, you can install the PostgreSQL-compatible version of SportsDB on the ZNbaseDB distributed SQL database and explore statistics for your favorite sport.

 ## About the SportsDB sample database